 While Washington and Shahbaz got wickets up front, Kuldeep, who missed out on a hat-trick, cleaned up the tail.

-- Third ODI: Spinners shine as India clinch ODI series against SA
+- Third ODI: India eye runs from top-order in series-decider against SA

 Put in to bat, South African batters failed to impress, falling like ninepins.